HaidarChaito/hi3-er-guide/README.md

 ## Credits
-This website is built from scratch by [HaidarChaitoMena](https://github.com/HaidarChaitoMena) The Guide and theory crafting is maintained by [AdoriZahard](https://github.com/AdoriZahard)
+This website is built from scratch by [HaidarChaitoMena](https://github.com/HaidarChaitoMena) The Guide and theory crafting is maintained by [AdoriZahard](https://github.com/AdoriZahard) and [AquaHi3](https://github.com/AquaHi3)

 ## Discord
 feel free to contact me on **.syblue** or adori on **adoriz**